rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 This is a tutorial for building rooftop-media.org version 2.0.
 This version creates a web-based file manager, allowing users to:
+ - ➕📄 Create and write new text files, saved on the webserver
- - Upload files from their computer to the website
+ - 💽📄 Upload files from their computer to the webserver
- - Create and manage folders on the website, to organize files
+ - ➕📁 Create and manage folders, to organize files
+ - 👀📄 Let users access their files, including rendered web pages
- - Manage who can access their files
+ - 🔐📄 Manage who can access their files

 *Total estimated time for this tutorial: ADD ESTIMATED TIME*